stjude/cis-x/dnanexus/cis-x/README.md

   * `fpkm_threshold_candidate`: The FPKM threshold for the nomination of a cis-activated candidate.

+  * `user_annotation`: Annotations for the candidate SNV/indels in BED format.

   * `chr_string`: Whether the names in the reference sequence dictionary are prefixed with "chr".